• Skip to primary navigation

 Rice with whole spices in pot

-Fry Onions in oil until golden brown, the add whole spices.
+Fry Onions in oil until golden brown, then add whole spices - Bay Leaves, Caraway Seeds, Cinnamon, Green Cardamom and Black Pepper.
 Cook till fragrant.

 Onions cooking in oil/ghee in pot